noamtamir/txt2musicxml/SYNTAX.md

 - **Bass**: Same as note, but must have a slash (/) before it and must come after a root (+ optional alteration and/or suffix ).
 No whitespace is allowed before or after the slash.
 E.g `/G`

 ## Bar
-A bar consists of multiple chords seperated by whitespace, following a barline.
+A bar consists of multiple chords separated by whitespace, following a barline.
 It could also be a repeat bar, also followed by a bar line.
-Optionally, a time signature can be added at the beginning.
+Optionally, a rehearsal mark or a time signature can be added at the beginning.
+If both are added, the order matters.
+Put the rehearsal mark first.
 - Barline: `|`, `||`, `:||`
 - Repeat Bar: `%`
+- Rehearsal mark: `[Any text]`
 ```
-Gm6 Cm7b5/Gb | % |
+[Verse] 6/8 Gm6 Cm7b5/Gb | % |
 ```

 ## Rhythm